C0ttonplant/Z6502/README.md

 - immediatly builds, no setup required
+- supports most illegal opCodes
-- currently does not support unstable opCodes
+- does not support unstable opCodes
 - decimal mode is not implemented yet
-- requires zig version 0.11.0
+- requires zig version 0.13.0